day8/re-frame-10x/README.md

 ### Controlling the Trace Panel

-In addition to `ctrl-h`, you can open the trace panel:
+By default, press `ctrl-shift-x` to open or close the trace panel.
+You can re-bind or disable this keystroke in the settings menu.

+You can also control the panel programmatically:

 - At the REPL: `(day8.re-frame-10x/show-panel! true)`
 - At the browser console: `day8.re_frame_10x.show_panel_BANG_(true)`